Some consequences of thermodynamic feasibility for the multistability and injectivity in chemical reaction networks: Conclusion

 \section{Conclusion}

-Including thermodynamic principles into CRN's leads to a restriction of the available parameter space.
+Including thermodynamic principles into CRN's as developed in \cite{noorlewis,palsson,beard} leads to a restriction of the available parameter space.
 Thermodynamic feasible reaction dynamics requires injective generalized polynomial maps for the dynamics of the species concentrations.
-Reversible and weakly reversible CRN's. imply injectivity.
-Regarding cell differentiation we can conclude that metabolic networks are regulated by signal transduction and not by triggering intrinsic multistability.
-Therefore we can assume or predict that mutistability is governed by regulatory mechanisms, which are not subjected to powerlaw kinetics and thermodynamic energy potentials.
+Reversible CRN's imply injectivity.